dazehinn/Conference-site/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my coding partners and standup team for their encouragements Special thanks go to (Ciny Shin)[https://www.behance.net/adagio07] for her design in Behance
+I would like to thank my coding partners and standup team for their encouragements Special thanks go to [Cindy Shin](https://www.behance.net/adagio07) for her design in Behance

 <p align="right">(<a href="#readme-top">back to top</a>)</p>